Silent Movie: Analysis

-Mel Brooks enjoyed success with the release of Blazing Saddles and Young Frankenstein in 1974, both being parody films spoofing entire genres.
+Mel Brooks enjoyed success with the release of Blazing Saddles and Young Frankenstein in 1974, both being parodies of entire genres.
 He followed this success with Silent Movie, an affectionate parody of the slapstick films of the silent film era.
+Prior to the release of Silent Movie, That's Entertainment!, a documentary about the golden age of Metro-Goldwyn-Mayer musicals, had been the most successful film for MGM in 1974.
+The success of the documentary on the topic of the golden era of cinema may have been an inspiration for a parody.

+Mel Brooks was planning the movie eight months before it began filming in January 1976.
+"It will be the noisiest silent movie ever made," said Brooks.
+"I'm going to have a lot of superstars.
+They don't leave me alone.
+Jimmy Caan called and said he'd be very mad if he's not in it.
+Why a silent movie in 1975, you are about to ask me?
+Because we can take advantage of all the technology and inventions, and the ways of life since 1925.
+A lot has happened.
+We have Coke machines now!"
+True to his word, he worked a Coke machine into the script.
+The working titles were Silent Movies Madness, Mel Brooks's Silent Movies, and The Silent Movies of Mel Brooks.

-The film feels like a throwback to this earlier era, despite using color and other up to date techniques.
+Silent Movie feels like a throwback to this earlier era, despite using color and other up-to-date techniques.
 As a film about filmmaking, Silent Movie also parodies "Hollywood deal-making".
-Co-writer Ron Clark was previously the producer of The Tim Conway Comedy Hour (1970), while Rudy De Luca and Barry Levinson were writers for The Carol Burnett Show (1967–1978).
+Cowriter Ron Clark was previously the producer of The Tim Conway Comedy Hour, while Rudy De Luca and Barry Levinson were writers for The Carol Burnett Show.
 Unsurprisingly, the humor of Silent Movie would not be out of place in a sketch comedy.
-Henry Jenkins points out that for Brooks the decision to make a silent comedy represents an allusion to an earlier era of his career.
-He used to be a writer for Your Show of Shows (1950–1954), a show which included pantomime segments and parodies of silent films.
+Henry Jenkins points out that for Brooks, the decision to make a silent comedy represents an allusion to an earlier era of his career.
+He used to be a writer for Your Show of Shows, a show that included pantomime segments and parodies of silent films.
 Television audiences of the 1950s were familiar with the silents through their broadcast on late night television.